Complications from Mirena IUD Birth Control

-According to allegations raised in Mirena lawsuits filed in courts throughout the country, Bayer sold the IUD birth control without providing adequate warnings and information about the risk of these serious complications.
+According to allegations raised in Mirena injury lawsuits filed in courts throughout the country, Bayer sold the IUD birth control without providing adequate warnings and information about the risk of these serious complications.

 To review a potential claim for yourself, a friend or family member, request a free consultation and claim evaluation.

-▸ Mirena Migration
+▸ Mirena Perforation or Migration Problems

 - Perforation of the Intestines